sonicoder86/angular2-aot-cli-webpack-plugin/readme.md

-# Angular 2 AOT (Ahead Of Time) compilation with the Angular CLI Webpack plugin
+# Angular AOT (Ahead Of Time) compilation with the Angular CLI Webpack plugin
 [![Dependency Status](https://david-dm.org/blacksonic/angular2-aot-cli-webpack-plugin.svg)](https://david-dm.org/blacksonic/angular2-aot-cli-webpack-plugin)
 [![devDependency Status](https://david-dm.org/blacksonic/angular2-aot-cli-webpack-plugin/dev-status.svg)](https://david-dm.org/blacksonic/angular2-aot-cli-webpack-plugin?type=dev)

 This repository shows how to use the Angular CLI Webpack plugin (`@ngtools/webpack`) to achieve AOT offline compilation.

 It can also work with the new `@utlimate/aot-loader` package and has very similar configuration.
-The main difference is that it can handle Angular 4 also.
 See example in [separate branch](https://github.com/blacksonic/angular2-aot-cli-webpack-plugin/tree/ultimate).

 > If you prefer the command line tool (```ngc```) provided by Angular,